Irfan Hafiz: Biography

 Irfan was born in 1981 in the Southern Province of Sri Lanka, in Matara.
 He was born as the third child in his family of eight children.
 His father Hafiz Issadeen served as a principal at a school and his father also served as an editor of Arumbu educational magazine.

 He was detected to have been diagnosed with a rare disorder called Duchenne muscular dystrophy at the age of four.
-It significantly impacted his childhood and he was also confined to a wheelchair at the age of twelve.
+It significantly impacted his childhood and he started using a wheelchair at the age of twelve.
 His parents faced tough challenge on how to help him out by forming a recovery process and their situation was further aggravated when neighbours and relatives frequently paid visit to check upon him ever since he was diagnosed with the Duchenne muscular dystrophy.
 His parents were literally worried about his deteriorating physical health conditions which worsened as the days progressed and as a result, he dropped out of schooling at a young age, as he could not properly focus and concentrate on his studies.
 He attended the Zahira College, Colombo after his family moved to Beruwala.
 He studied until the 5th grade without advancing further, thereby abandoning the studies due to the precarious health conditions derailing his academic participation.
 His father Hafiz Issadeen took a firm bold decision to prematurely retire from the service in order to take care of his son's health.
 His father researched specifically about the cause of disease and he concluded that the disease was incurable, but took necessary remedies to confront the challenges pertaining to the disease conditions.

 He spent the majority of his life under bed rest in a life support ventilator, as his entire body lost mobility and he battled his way out due to breathing related suffocation issues which he went through after the age of eighteen.
 It was only after turning eighteen, he endured further life threatening tragical circumstances when his entire muscular system was collapsed unexpectedly, forcing him to live the remaining lifetime lying in bed, as he was unable to move due to the deteriorating physical conditions.
 He only had some sort of strength as a glimmer of hope, when he only had one finger to move and utilise while the other organs in his body had been paralyzed, largely restraining himself from engaging in productive activities on a day to day basis.
 He used the sole index finger as an inevitable option for the latter part of his life, as his life trajectory was restricted and confined to just four corners of the wall in a bedroom.